 Before adding the yeast in with the rest of the ingredients.
 Mix the required quantity of yeast, with some of the liquid and sugar on the ingredient list into a small bowl.
 Allow to stand for five to ten minutes, if it’s bubbly and frothy it’s alive and can be added to the rest of the ingredients.

 If there is very little activity or none at all, the yeast is either very old or dead and should not be used.
 It will not work the way it should and will produce dense and heavy bread.
 You might also like to read this article, how to use instant yeast.

 When dissolving the yeast in a liquid make sure that it is warm and not hot.
 Hot water will kill the yeast, make sure the liquid is blood temperature.

 If in doubt use a liquid at room temperature, it will take a little longer for the yeast to become active however, there is no chance of accidentally killing it.

 Too much salt will inhibit the action of the yeast.
 You may have accidentally doubled the quantity of salt or added extra salty ingredients not listed in the recipe such as bacon, feta or salted nuts.

 5. Add A Sugar

-As a general rule most bread doughs require a sugar so, don’t skip the sugar if the recipe calls for it.
+As a general rule most bread doughs require sugar so, don’t skip the sugar if the recipe calls for it.
 Sugar feeds the yeast and helps it to grow and produce carbon dioxide which makes the bread rise.
-It also helps to improve the flavour of the bread.
+It also helps to improve the flavor of the bread.